TriKro/rsb-content/part5-generative_product_research/ask-an-expert.md

  * Clarity.fm
  * PopExpert.com
  * FounderDating.com forums
-3. Contact the expert and arrange a phone call or meeting in person.
+3. Contact the expert, and arrange a phone call or meeting in person.
 4. Prepare:
- * questions you'd like to ask
+ * Questions you'd like to ask
- * areas where you'd like feedback
+ * Areas where you'd like feedback
- * topics you'd like to brainstorm
+ * Topics you'd like to brainstorm
 5. Conduct the meeting
 6. Note down key ideas or recommendations
-7. Ask for a referral to another expert in the same or a related area if needed
+7. Ask for a referral to another expert in the same or related area if needed.
 8. Use your learnings to formulate a falsifiable hypothesis, and test whether their advice applies to your specific case.

 ### Interpreting Results

 In general, it is best to limit yourself to experts who either
- * have personal experience (success or failure) in the topic area
+ * Have personal experience (success or failure) in the topic area
- * have gained significant insight through academic or journalistic research
+ * Have gained significant insight through academic or journalistic research

 Keep in mind that all advice is context-dependent.
 Even if an expert was successful before, the situation and competitive landscape changes over time.
-And despite their best intentions, an expert's advice might not be relevant to your specific your case.
+And despite their best intentions, an expert's advice might not be relevant to your specific case.

 ### Potential Biases